everx-labs/evernode-ds/README.md

 -   [StatsD exporter](....) to collect and expose metrics to Prometheus.

-The client interacts with the blockchain by performing the appropriate GraphQL operations:
+The client/application interacts with the blockchain by performing the appropriate GraphQL operations:

--   GraphQL mutation - for sending a message to blockhain
+-   Mutation - to send an external message to the blockchain.
--   GraphQL Query - for quering blockchain data
+-   Query - to query blockchain data.
--   GraphQL Subscriptio - for subscribing to blockchain events
+-   Subscription - to subscribe for blockchain events.

-The DApp server is accessed via HTTPS, so your server must have an FQDN.
+**Note**: The DApp server is accessed via HTTPS, so your server must have an FQDN.\
 A self-signed certificate will be received on start-up.
 This certificate will be subsequently renewed automatically.

 ## 2. Overview of technical architecture